Siteglide/documentation/miscellaneous/system-features/translating-dates.md

 ### Search the Months

 Now we've translated the Months we'll need to check which one needs to be outputted.
-Firstly assign a variable with the Month you'd like to translate, I'd like to do so with my items "release\_date":\`
+Firstly assign a variable with the Month you'd like to translate.
+I'd like to do so with my item's `release_date`:

-\`

 We use the "date" filter here to format the "raw" date integer to a humanized date.
 This follows Ruby's STRF format, read [here](https://apidock.com/ruby/DateTime/strftime) for more info on formatting dates.